 A grain is whole when it contains all three parts of its original kernel: the bran, the endosperm, and the germ.
 This is why they’re usually brown in colour, can be a bit chewier, and take longer to cook than their refined counterparts.

 And to clarify a “refined” grain—when one or more of the original kernel is stripped away, the grain has been refined.
-The process removes a lot of the grain’s protein and fiber, as well as minerals and B vitamins, in order to create a lighter flavor and prolong its shelf life.
+The process removes a lot of the grain’s protein and fibre, as well as minerals and B vitamins, in order to create a lighter flavour and prolong its shelf life.

 Why are whole grains a ZeroPoint food?

 Whole grains are high in fibre, which adds bulk to your diet.
 Fibre-rich foods can help meals feel more satisfying, which is why a higher fibre intake is associated with lower body weight.

 Besides fibre, you’re also getting protein, vitamins, antioxidants, and minerals too.
 Plus, research has found a correlation between the more whole grains a person eats and lowered risks of colorectal cancer, type 2 diabetes, and heart disease.

 Not all whole grains are gluten-free, here’s a breakdown of the most common that are included in this ZeroPoint food category.

 - Brown rice

 - Wheat berries